hashicorp/vagrant/docs/bridged_networking.md

   <h3>Not All Networks Work!</h3>
   <p>
     Some networks will not work properly with bridged networking.
-Specifically, I've found that hotel networks, airport networks, and generally and public-shared networks have configurations in place that bridging does not work.
+Specifically, I've found that hotel networks, airport networks, and generally public-shared networks have configurations in place such that bridging does not work.
   </p>
   <p>
     You can tell if the bridged networking worked successfully by seeing if the